 To have a (see above!) was once the norm

-It was eaten by plague, ground to dust in the storm.
+It was eaten by plague, pulverised in the storm.

 O, rose of the moor and of the heath,

 The nightingales were struck dumb

 And only the cry of vultures was heard